laradumps/laradumps-docs/docs/get-started/configuration.md

 ##### Find out the WSL IP

-To determine the WSL IP address, launch Windows Powershell and execute the `ipconfig` command.
+To determine the WSL IP address, launch Windows PowerShell and execute the `ipconfig` command.

 You should see an output similar to this: